janko/image_processing/doc/minimagick.md

 #### `#method_missing`

-Any unknown methods will be appended directly as `convert`/`magick` options.
+Any unknown methods will be delegated to [`MiniMagick::Tool::Convert`].

 ```rb
 ImageProcessing::MiniMagick